 The consoles was distributed by CBS Electronics outside of the United States, and was branded the CBS ColecoVision.

 Sales quickly passed one million in early 1983, before the video game crash of 1983.
 ColecoVision was discontinued in the spring of 1984.
 Even with its late difficulties, it still sold more than six million units.
 In 1986, Bit Corporation produced a clone called the Dina, which was sold in the United States by Telegames as the Telegames Personal Arcade.

 Today, emulators and games are widely available for download.
 Although the games remain copyrighted, the holders of ColecoVision games have tended not to enforce their copyrights, in contrast to Intellivision and some Atari games.

-What's your Colecovision worth?
-Take a look at this list of Colecovision price guide: sold listings for a value indication.
+What's it worth?
+Take a look at this Colecovision price guide: sold listings for a value indication.